jeffsponaugle/Kartana3/README.md

 All instructions are a single size, 16 bits, requiring two bytes of program memory.
 The CPU has a fixed two cycle fetch followed by a single cycle execution.
 All instructions execute in a single cycle, netting a instructions/second rate 1/3 of the CPU clock rate.

 Instruction Set:

 ![](/Docs/InstructionSetSummary.jpg)

+Most ALU operations are 3 operand, and there are not restrictions on those operands.
+Each can be any of the 16 general purpose registers, and they do not need to be unique.

+As an example:

+'XOR R1,R1,R1'

+would clear the R1 register, since and XOR against the same value results in zero.

+The ALU operations ADD and SUB use the carry flag, and a side effect was added to the OR/XOR/AND/NOT operation to clear the carry flag.
+You can use an instruction like OR R1,R1,R1 to make no changes except the CF clear.